FSecureLABS/wePWNise/README.md

 ##License

-wePWNise is released under a 3-clause BSD License and maintained by MWR InfoSecurity<link>
+wePWNise is released under a 3-clause BSD License and maintained by [MWR InfoSecurity](https://mwrinfosecurity.com)